GA-FALL2024-COMP2120/lab1/README.md

 All printing a Diamond is in practice is printing a squre made up of `spaces` and `*` characters.

-To print a square we would do is the following
+To print a square we would do the following

 ```java
 for (int i = 0; i < length; i++){	// row loop (this loop is responsible for printing a row each iteration)